-I have spent the biggest part of my career in international high-tech conglomerates.
+Before I started to run my own business as IT consultant and Interim Manager five years ago, I worked for many years in international high-tech conglomerates.
 These kind of companies are often structured in so called „matrix organizations“ comprising Corporate Headquarters, Business Units and Regional Units.

 In all of the matrix organizations, I had the pleasure to work for, I was confronted with conflicts and selfish behavior of managers and employees, which in most cases had significant negative impact on the overall performance of the respective companies.
 As a young idealistic professional this caused some headache to me and I asked myself numerous times, why these irrational things constantly happen.